-The City has a 2018 population forecast of 60,739 and is predicted to rise to 76,179 persons by 2036 as per Forecast ID (2017).
-A rise of 25.42% over the next 18 years.
-It should be noted that the ABS Estimated Resident Population has the City's population listed as 58,946, demonstrating that current projections are not being met (Economy. id 2018).
-Forrestfield and High Wycombe currently provide the highest forecast population in addition to the highest residential densities, demonstrating a higher demand for commercial land.
+The City has an estimated 2019 population of 58,954 (Profile. id 2019), a forecast 2021 population of 60,558 and is predicted to rise to 71,407 persons by 2041 as per Forecast ID (2041).
+The City had an estimated population of 61,623 for 2019 according to Forecast id (2017), demonstrating that to date population increases have been lower than predicted.
+Forrestfield, High Wycombe, Maida Vale and Wattle Grove currently provide the highest forecast population in addition to the highest residential densities, demonstrating a higher demand for commercial land.
 Most of the City's population growth is expected to take place in the Foothills, whereas the Hills is expected to see steady growth.
-The Foothills will account for 85% of the City's increased population over the next 18 years.
-Forrestfield, Maida Vale and Forrestfield North are anticipated to experience the greatest growth rates over this 18-year period.
-Not included in future population projections is Wattle Grove South and Maida Vale South, which have been identified for potential future growth.
-These new development localities may require new commercial precincts to cater for a new population.
+The Foothills is forecast to account for 80% of the City's increased population over the next 20 years.

-All localities are predicted to rise in population by over 10% over the next 20 years except for Wattle Grove at 9.77%, Gooseberry Hill at 2.41% and Lesmurdie at 0.22%.
-It should be noted that the majority of Forrestfield North resides in High Wycombe, which has been assessed independently and impacts upon High Wycombe's demographic information.
+All localities are predicted to rise in population by over 10% over the next 20 years except for Gooseberry Hill at 8.42% and Lesmurdie at 2.95%.